c-rob/quadfields/README.md

 # FieldFollow V-REP plugin

-This is a V-REP plugin for small symbolic computations written in c++ It implements equations 8-11 of paper:
+This is a V-REP plugin that implements a controller for a quadrotor model, written in C++.

+The controller is described in:
-Vector Field Following for Quadrotors using Differential Flatness Dingjiang Zhou and Mac Schwager
+D. Zhou and M. Schwager, “Vector Field Following for Quadrotors using Differential Flatness”, In Proc. of the International Conference on Robotics and Automation (ICRA 14), June, 2014, pp.  6567-6572.

+This software is not related in any way with the authors of this paper.

 ## Dependencies:
 * libginac-dev